mattaylor/objix/docs/api.md

 <a id="extend"></a>
 ## `this._extend(...objects)`

-Assigns properties into `this` from the arguments in ascending priority order.
+Assigns properties into `this` from the arguments in descending priority order.
 Properties of `this` are assigned only if null or undefined in `this`.
 Returns `this`

 ```javascript